General and Fractional Hypertree Decompositions: Hard and Easy Cases: Introduction and Background

 \nop{************** In order to analyze the above problem, we will study the complexity of deciding whether, for constant $k$, deciding $\fhw(H)\leq k$ is \np-complete.
 If so, then certainly also \rec{FHD,\,$k$} is \np-hard. **************}

 Let us now turn to generalized hypertree decompositions.
 In~\cite{2002gottlob} the complexity of \rec{GHD,\,$k$} was stated as an open problem.
 In \cite{2009gottlob}, it was shown that \rec{GHD,\,$k$} is \np-complete for $k\geq 3$.
 For $k=1$ the problem is trivially tractable because $\ghw(H)=1$ just means $H$ is acyclic.
 However the case $k=2$ has been left open.
-This case is quite interesting, because it was observed that the majority of practical queries from various benchmarks that are not acyclic have $\ghw = 2$, and that a decomposition in such cases can be very helpful\footnote{In \cite{FGP2016empiricalResults} (see Appendix~\ref{app:empiricalStudy} for a short summary) we have verified that a large portion of benchmark CQs indeed has $\ghw = 2$}.
+This case is quite interesting, because it was observed that the majority of practical queries from various benchmarks that are not acyclic have $\ghw = 2$ \cite{DBLP:journals/pvldb/BonifatiMT17,pods/FischlGLP19}, and that a decomposition in such cases can be very helpful.
 Our second research goal is to finally settle the complexity of \rec{GHD,\,$k$} completely.

 \begin{myintro} {\bf Research Challenge 2:} \ Is \rec{GHD,\,$2$} tractable? \end{myintro}